-In a departure from blogging and freelance writing – or perhaps it’s the next logical step – I’ve started writing about murder, mystery and suspense, and I’m very excited to say that my first novel The Other Side of the Wall will be published by Poolbeg Press on June 6th 2017.
+In a departure from blogging and freelance writing – or perhaps it’s the next logical step – I’ve started writing about murder, mystery and suspense, and I’m very excited to say that my first novel The Other Side of the Wall was published by Poolbeg Press on June 6th 2017.

 The book was partly inspired by the very regular night-time wakings of my youngest child, though I’m glad to say – unlike my main character – I never saw a body in the pond next door.
 Here’s a flavour of what the book is about:

 When Sylvia looks out her bedroom window at night and sees a child face down in the pond next door, she races into her neighbour’s garden.
 But the pond is empty, and no-one is answering the door.

 Wondering if night feeds and sleep deprivation are getting to her, she hurriedly retreats – the fact that a local child has gone missing must be preying on her mind.
 Then, a week later, she hears the sound of a man crying through her bedroom wall.

 Sylvia’s husband insists it’s all in her mind, but she is certain it’s not – there’s something very wrong on the other side of the wall.